coralogix/terraform-provider-coralogix/docs/data-sources/slo.md

 Read-Only:

 - `compare_type` (String) Compare type.
 This is the compare type of the SLO.
-Valid values are: ["is" "starts_with" "ends_with" "includes" "unspecified"]
+Valid values are: ["unspecified" "is" "starts_with" "ends_with" "includes"]
 - `field` (String)
 - `field_values` (Set of String)